App Design to Spark Unexpected Moments of Joy

 Our Final HMW Statement

-How might we create excitement in familiar and unfamiliar cities alike in order to inspire an adventurous perspective for it's residents?
+How might we create excitement in familiar and unfamiliar cities alike in order to inspire an adventurous perspective for its residents?

-Designing and Refining
+Designing

-After wrapping up our research, it was time to craft our solution accordingly.
 We would begin by sketching out and narrowing down our ideas.
 Once settled on the ones that best address our problem, we would flesh them out by creating an IA diagram of the main pages and content.
 After that, the wireframing and prototyping could begin.

 Sketches